‘It’s awesome what she’s trying to do’: 14-year-old honored for trying to get others to read more

 She founded the #1000BlackGirlBooksCampaign because she was frustrated by the books she was assigned to read.

 Her campaign has now grown to 12,000 books.
-Tonight she was honored at the 15th Annual African American Literary Awards Show.
+She was honored at the 15th Annual African American Literary Awards Show.

 “It means a lot to be part of an awards show that is older than I am,” Marley Dias, the 14-year-old author and activist, told PIX11 News.
 “And that the stories of black people need to be told,”she added.